hpcleuven/iRODS-User-Training/05_Yoda_Handson_User-Training.md

 **Exercise 2**:
 - Go to the tab 'research', and go to your research folder.
-- Add a collection named 'Medieval corpus' + your name.
+- Add a collection named 'medieval corpus' + your name.

+  *This function is available in the next version of Yoda.
+For now, this folder has been made for you*

 - Upload the files of the dataset to this folder.
 You can select all the files at the same time.
 - Try to download a file of your own, and a file of one of your teammates.